PawelLipski/-git-machete-blog-2/blog-2.md

 $ sudo make install
 ```

-`make install` copies the `git-machete` Python 2.7 executable to `/usr/local/bin` and sets up a corresponding Bash completion script in `/etc/bash_completion.d`.
+`make install` copies the `git-machete` Python 2.7 executable to `/usr/local/bin` and sets up the corresponding Bash completion script in `/etc/bash_completion.d`.

-TODO!!!!!!!!!!!! also about that is better to split work into smaller PRs b/c they're easier to review and stuff - another rationale for git machete in general

 Some of the latest improvements (especially automatic dependency inference) have been suggested on Reddit discussion - many thanks for the feedback.
 Also, special thanks for the GitHub user [sprudent](https://github.com/sprudent) who raised an issue regarding the crashes of git machete when run from a git submodule.
 Other recent tweaks to git machete were introduced simply to make the day-to-day use of the tool even more convenient.

+TODO!!!!!!!!!!!!
+In terms of rationale/big picture for using git machete, this also has been widely discussed on Reddit thread
+also about that is better to split work into smaller PRs b/c they're easier to review and stuff - another rationale for git machete in general

 As in the first part of the series, there is a dedicated script that sets up a demo repository with a couple of branches -
 you can download it [directly from GitHub (link)](https://raw.githubusercontent.com/PawelLipski/git-machete-blog-2/master/sandbox-setup-2.sh).